 One of the biggest digital challenges today is pulling together that ideal mix of apps and websites to complete everything from writing a report for work to planning a weekend getaway.
 Finding time to work on these things often falls into an unpredictable schedule that gets interrupted by other commitments.
 Oftentimes, there is nothing more frustrating than pulling up files, websites, notes, and apps, only to be pulled away to something else.
 It can be like a never-ending game of musical chairs.

-This Insider Preview build will hopefully set the stage as we try to make starting, stopping, and continuing complex tasks a painless activity with a new feature we call Sets.
+This Windows 10 Insider Preview Build will hopefully set the stage as we try to make starting, stopping, and continuing complex tasks a painless activity with a new feature called Sets.

 Sets: With all the elements that go into a task, sometimes convincing yourself to get started is the hardest part.
 Sets help you keep webpages, documents, files, and apps connected, while remaining just one click away.
 When you close a file that includes a group of tabs, we’ll help you bring those tabs back to life the next time you open it.
 Whether it’s something you pick up later in the day or in a couple weeks, Sets is being designed to help you keep the important things together.

 Add tabs to apps: To help fuel Sets, most apps will be able to add app and web tabs.
 When you select a link in something like an email, it’ll open in a new tab next to the app you were using.
 Selecting the plus (+) in an app will take you to a new tab page, which will help you jump to your next location.
 You might already know where you want to go, or just need a little bit of inspiration.
 From here, you’ll be able to search your PC and the internet, access customized feeds, open frequently used websites and apps, and get suggestions based on your recent activity.